Linear Production Games with Non-transferable Utilities: Non-Transferable Utility Linear Production Games

 \subsubsection{Complexity}

 To prove Theorem~\ref{theorem: scarf}, \citet{scarf1967core} developed a path-following procedure based on that of \citet{lemke1964equilibrium} for computing exact mixed Nash equilibria of bimatrix games.
 In an alternative proof of Theorem~\ref{theorem: scarf}, \citet{shapley1973balanced} developed a path-following argument that generalizes that of \citet{sperner1928neuer} for the existence of colorful triangles in valid colorings of triangulations of the $n$-simplex.
-However, it is important to note that while these proofs are constructive in spirit, neither yields an efficient algorithm for finding a point in the core of a balanced NTU game\textemdash they both involve limit arguments.
+However, while these proofs are constructive in spirit, neither yields an efficient algorithm for finding a point in the core of a balanced NTU game\textemdash they both involve limit arguments.
 In other words, for all practical purposes, Theorem~\ref{theorem: scarf} is existential.

 \citet{papadimitriou1994complexity} defined the class PPAD (for polynomial parity argument in a digraph) as the set of search problems with a non-empty solution set, a polynomial-time verifier of membership in the solution set, and for which the non-emptiness of the solution set is proved using a directed path-following argument (on a digraph whose size can be exponential in that of the problem input).
 For example, the problem of computing approximate mixed Nash equilibria of finite games is in PPAD (this follows from the use of the path-following argument of \citet{sperner1928neuer} in the proof of \citet{nash1950equilibrium}), as is the problem of computing exact mixed Nash equilibria of bimatrix games (this follows from the path-following procedure of \citet{lemke1964equilibrium}); the latter is in fact PPAD-complete~\citep{chen2009settling,daskalakis2009complexity}.